I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/hbapiwmi/ns-hbapiwmi-_sm_sendlirr_out.md

 ## Members

 `HBAStatus`

 The status of the operation.
 For a list of allowed values and their descriptions, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff557233">HBA_STATUS</a>.

 `OutRespBufferSize`

 The size, in bytes, of the data that was actually retrieved.

 `RespBuffer`

 The results of the common transport command.

 `TotalRespBufferSize`

 The size, in bytes, of the results common transport (CT) command.

 ## Remarks
-        The WMI tool suite generates a declaration of the SM_SendRNID_OUT structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_FabricAndDomainManagementMethod WMI class.</p>
+The WMI tool suite generates a declaration of the SM_SendRNID_OUT structure in <i>Hbapiwmi.h</i> when it compiles the MS_SM_FabricAndDomainManagementMethod WMI class.

 ## Requirements
 | &nbsp; | &nbsp; |